7frank/audio-foo/README.md

 The idea is to have a modular application.

-- behind a reverse proxy like traefik
+- behind a reverse proxy "traefik"
   - Note:https://chat.openai.com/c/78b14b35-f3d5-4770-a6cd-09988a221019
 - a AuthN traefik middleware
   - https://github.com/thomseddon/traefik-forward-auth/wiki/Provider-Setup